-Citi® Simplicity Card - No Late Fees Ever: With 0% intro APR for 21 months on both balance transfers and purchases, this card is tied with the Citi Diamond Preferred for the longest 0% APR credit card.
-That gives the cardholder almost a full two years to pay their balance off without paying a penny in interest.
-In addition to the incredible intro APR, the Citi Simplicity has no annual fee, no late fees, and no penalty rate.
-The ongoing APR is 13.24% - 23.24% (Variable) based on your creditworthiness, and there is a balance transfer fee of $5 or 3% of each transfer, whichever is greater.
+Citi Simplicity® Card - No Late Fees Ever: With an intro APR of 0%* for 18 months on Purchases* and 0%* for 18 months on Balance Transfers*, this card has one of the longest 0% intro APRs of any credit card.
+That gives the cardholder well over a year to pay their balance off without paying a penny in interest.
+In addition to the incredible intro APR, the Citi Simplicity® Card - No Late Fees Ever has a $0* annual fee, no late fees, and no penalty rate.
+The ongoing APR is 15.74% - 25.74%* (Variable) based on your creditworthiness, and there is a balance transfer fee of 5% of each balance transfer; $5 minimum.

-Citi® Diamond Preferred® Card: Another great offer by Citibank, the Citi Diamond Preferred also comes with 0% intro APR for a full 21 months on both purchases and balance transfers.
-Just like the Citi Simplicity, this card comes with no annual fee and a balance transfer fee of 3% or $5, whichever is greater.
-The Citi Diamond Preferred has a slightly lower ongoing interest rate with 12.24% - 12.24% (Variable) based on your creditworthiness.
+Citi® Diamond Preferred® Card – 21 Month Balance Transfer Offer: Another great offer by Citibank, the Citi® Diamond Preferred® Card – 21 Month Balance Transfer Offer comes with an intro APR of 0%* for 12 months on Purchases* and 0%* for 21 months on Balance Transfers*.
+Just like the Citi Simplicity® Card - No Late Fees Ever, this card comes with a $0* annual fee and it has a balance transfer fee of 5% of each balance transfer; $5 minimum.
+The Citi® Diamond Preferred® Card – 21 Month Balance Transfer Offer has a slightly lower ongoing interest rate with 14.74% - 24.74%* (Variable) based on your creditworthiness.

 18 Months of 0% Intro APR on Balance Transfers

-Citi® Double Cash Card – 18 month BT offer: The Citi Double Cash credit card has a very simple and lucrative rewards program that will earn you cash back twice on every purchase.
-Cardholders earn 1% cash back on all purchases, plus 1% cash back when you pay for those purchases.
-This card keeps it simple with no reward restrictions, caps, rotating categories, or annual fee.
-This card also has 18 months of 0% APR on balance transfers, making it one of the best balance transfer credit cards on the market!
+Citi® Double Cash Card – 18 month BT offer: This credit card has a very simple and lucrative rewards program that will earn you cash back twice on every purchase.
+Cardholders earn Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay .
+This card keeps it simple with no reward restrictions, caps, rotating categories, and a $0* annual fee.
+This card also has an intro APR of 0%* for 18 months on Balance Transfers* (after 15.24% - 25.24%* (Variable) APR), making it one of the best balance transfer credit cards on the market!

 15 Months of 0% intro APR on Purchases and Balance Transfers

-Chase Freedom Unlimited: If you're more interested in a rewards card that offers a flat cash back rate on every purchase, check out the Chase Freedom Unlimited.
-Just like the other two chase cards mentioned here, the Chase Freedom unlimited comes with $0 annual fee and 0% intro APR for 15 months on purchases and balance transfer.
-The ongoing APR is 14.24%-23.24% Variable.
-This card offers an unlimited 1.5% cash back on every purchase, everyday.
-Cardholders can also earn $150 bonus cash after spending $500 with the card in the first 3 months from account opening.
+Chase Freedom Unlimited®: If you’re more interested in a rewards card that offers a flat cash back rate on every purchase, check out the Chase Freedom Unlimited®.
+Just like the other two chase cards mentioned here, the Chase Freedom Unlimited® comes with $0 annual fee and 0% Intro APR for 15 months on purchases and balance transfers.
+The ongoing APR is 16.49% - 25.24% Variable.
+This card offers an unlimited 1.5% cash back on every purchase.
+Cardholders can also earn a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.